volume12 1942-1943

 >> p.
 627 Tarzan on the trail of Elna and Jonathan

-sniffing to pick up their scent!
+sniffing to pick up their scent

-finally Tarzan and Elna join the expeditionary army to the island of Kah,
+finally Tarzan and Elna join the expeditionary army

-but during the sea-travel they are attacked by the Kashians
+they are attacked by the Kahians using

-using giant mastodons (a kind of mammoth)
+giant mastodons (a kind of mammoth) on special boats

 >> p.
 631 the sea-battle